7 Interesting Things that Your Body Does in Deep Sleep

 There are no conclusive studies regarding why bruxism is more frequent during the night.
 However, experts believe that it’s because, when we’re sleeping, we lose the conscious ability to detain this involuntary reflex.

 Have you ever woken up with dental pain or discomfort?
 Perhaps you’re suffering from bruxism and you grind your teeth when you’re in a deep sleep.

 5. Sudden movements

-This happens normally and shouldn’t be a cause of concern.
-What’s going on is that your brain is preparing itself for the shift in sleep cycle and sometimes it gets misinterpreted as a fall.
+This reflex is very common in all human beings and takes place when we reach the deepest sleep phase.
+Suddenly you jump or feel a strong jolt out of bed.
+While this can be annoying, it’s perfectly normal and shouldn’t be a cause of concern.
+What’s going on is that your brain is preparing itself for the shift in sleep cycles and sometimes it gets misinterpreted as a fall.

 7. Sleep paralysis